angelrps/Data_Science_Snippets/ML_Supervised_Learning_Python.md

 ```

 ### 2_2_8_Confusion Matrix
-It is not a metric but it helps to see how distributed your predictions are.
+It is not a metric but it helps to see the distribution of your predictions.
 ```python
 from sklearn.metrics import confusion_matrix